ABOUT CHOCOLATE MOOSE MEDIA

 traveled to 145 countries in every region of the world.

-Culture: – African folktales – preservation of culture in Africa, the Middle East, and Asia – Preservation of culture
+Culture: African folktales, preservation of culture, especially in Africa, the Middle East and Asia

 Selected Animated Productions

-• Co-producer and Director of two shorts designed to encourage universal birth registration
+• Co-producer and Director of two videos designed to encourage universal birth registration

-• Creator and Director of a multilingual series on emotional health and wellness
+• Creator and Director of several series on emotional health and wellness

 • Creator and Director of a video directed at refugees on the Coronavirus COVID-19